-At the structural level, the right to housing is constitutionally guaranteed in Finland, the Netherlands, Portugal, Slovenia, Spain and Sweden.
+The right to housing is constitutionally guaranteed in Finland, the Netherlands, Portugal, Slovenia, Spain, and Sweden.
 The Dutch Constitution does not explicitly state the right to housing.
 The article on housing reads: "It shall be the concern of the authorities to provide sufficient living accommodation" [Art 22(2)].
-As to what 'sufficient' living accommodation entails, it was clarified in a separate memorandum by the Government that it refers to both quantitative and qualitative aspects of housing (Henderson, 2018).
+As to what 'sufficient' living accommodation entails was clarified in a separate memorandum by the Government and it refers to both quantitative and qualitative aspects of housing (Henderson, 2018).
 The Constitution in Sweden ensures that it shall be incumbent upon the public institutions to secure, inter alia, the right to housing (Chapter 1, Art.2).
 The Portuguese Constitution provides a detailed description on the right to housing (Morris & Brito, 2018).
 As set forth by Art 65(1), "Everyone has the right to have an adequately sized dwelling that provides hygienic and comfortable conditions and preserves personal and family privacy for oneself and one's family."
 Further, the Constitution guarantees the provision of affordable housing by stating that "The state shall adopt a policy that works towards the establishment of a rental system which is compatible with family incomes and provides access to individual housing."
 [Art 65(3)].
 In Finland, Article 19 of the Constitution provides that "the public authorities shall promote the right of everyone to housing and the opportunity to arrange their own housing".
 In Hungary, the right to housing in the new Fundamental Law, which came into force in 2011, is described in Article (XXII) as follows: (1) "The State shall provide legal protection for homes.
 Hungary shall strive to ensure decent housing conditions and access to public services for everyone" and (2) "The State and local governments shall also contribute to creating decent housing conditions and to protecting the use of public space for public purposes by striving to ensure accommodation for all persons without a dwelling."
-The Law was amended in 2013 by adding a third paragraph that made it possible for local authorities to make homelessness illegal in certain public areas.
+The Law was amended in 2013 by adding a third paragraph which made it possible for local authorities to make homelessness illegal in certain public areas.
 A later amendment in 2018 further criminalised homelessness by making it illegal.
-In the Slovenian Constitution, Article 78 declares that "the state shall create opportunities for citizens to obtain proper housing", in the Spanish Constitution the right to housing is one of the Governing principles of economic and social policy (Chapter 3, Art 47).
+In the Slovenian Constitution, Article 78 declares that "the state shall create opportunities for citizens to obtain proper housing".
+In the Spanish Constitution the right to housing is one of the governing principles of economic and social policy (Chapter 3, Art 47).

 Table 4.
-The right to housing in the construction or other forms of superior law --
+The right to housing in the Constitution or other forms of superior law

-AT DE ES FI ΗU IE NL РТ SE SI Constitution х х \checkmark \checkmark \checkmark х \checkmark \checkmark \checkmark \checkmark Other superior law ~ \checkmark n.a. n.a. n.a. Х n.a. n.a. n.a. n.a.
+AT DE ES FI HU IE NL PT SE SI

+Constitution х х ✓ ✓ ✓ х ✓ ✓ ✓ ✓

+Other superior law ✓ ✓ n.a. n.a. n.a. х n.a. n.a. n.a. n.a.